yuechen-li-dev/DragonGod/docs/frame-authoring.md

 - the replaced frame state (its `pc`, wait countdown, and future progression path) is discarded in practice; execution continues in the replacement frame (`RecoveryComplete`) as a fresh top-of-stack frame.

 ### E) Utility-driven action frame selection

+This example explicitly overrides the default tie-break behavior with `FirstListed`.
+If you omit `DecideOptions`, the runtime uses the documented `DecideOptions` defaults from `runtime-truth.md`.

 Real implementation excerpt (condensed):